jake-jake-jake/steganocats/README.md

 ## Command Line Interface

-There is a simple command line interface that will allow you to make queries via the shell if you don't want to do things in the interpreter. `python steganocats.py -h` should get you started.
+There is a simple command line interface that will allow you to make memes via the terminal if you don't want to do things in a Python interpreter. `python steganocats.py -h` should get you started.

 ## Base images